 Photo by Ian Rowan, 2013.

-For parts of 2012 through 2016, I've lived on the subtropical island of Key West, Florida and worked with the Key West Literary Seminar.
-I've lived on houseboats there and sailed from Key West to NYC on the historic wooden Schooner Hindu over ten days.
+For most of 2012 through 2016, I lived on the subtropical island of Key West, Florida and worked with the Key West Literary Seminar.
+I lived on houseboats there and sailed from Key West to NYC on the historic wooden Schooner Hindu over ten days.
 I got to know Key West and its people by writing profiles for the local newspaper while working remotely for Penguin Random House.
 During that time, I indulged in lots of sunshine, swimming, literary history, hammock-lounging, and local mangoes.
 And I drank a few beers at the Green Parrot.

 Also in Key West, sailor-artist David Wegman helped me to build the 12-foot dory Manna, modeled after the vessel Henry David Thoreau and his brother constructed for their Concord and Merrimack River excursion.
-The plan, once I get the boat up north, is to row my nieces Mia and Anna (for whom she's named) across Walden Pond, where Thoreau lived and wrote, and where I often ended bicycle rides from Boston with a swim.
+The plan is to row my nieces Mia and Anna (for whom she's named) across Walden Pond, where Thoreau lived and wrote, and where I often ended bicycle rides from Boston with a swim.